ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: Ablations

 Second, ExplainerPFN achieves consistently high estimation quality on synthetic datasets, in contrast to the more variable performance observed on real-world data.
 This gap suggests that our synthetic data generator does not yet capture certain structural or statistical complexities present in real tabular distributions.
 Closing this gap represents an important area for improving future iterations of the synthetic data generation process.
 Nevertheless, the strong performance on synthetic datasets shows that this approach has potential to scale and effectively produce high quality explanations.

 Third, we find that the different parts of the post-processing correction impact model performance in different ways.
 The mean-zero and variance decomposition steps are not displayed standalone since they do not affect the Pearson correlation metric on their own.
 Instead, they improve estimation quality indirectly by aligning the scale and offset of the predicted feature attributions with the expected distribution of Shapley-based explanations, which improves the effectiveness of the additivity correction.
-As a result, the full correction pipeline consistently outperforms both the raw model outputs (with or without statistical normalization) and the additivity-only variant (\emph{i.e.}, without mean-zero and variance decomposition steps), as shown in Figures~\ref{fig:ablation_features} and~\ref{fig:ablation_observations}.
+As a result, the full correction pipeline consistently outperforms both the raw model outputs (with or without statistical normalization) and the additivity-only variant (\emph{i.e.}, without mean-zero and variance decomposition steps), as shown in Figure~\ref{fig:ablation_combined}.

-Finally, Figures~\ref{fig:ablation_features},~\ref{fig:ablation_observations}, and~\ref{fig:ablation_heatmap} also demonstrate a degradation in performance as the number of features increases, aligning with the findings in Section~\ref{sec:exp_zero_shot}.
+Finally, Figure~\ref{fig:ablation_combined} and Figure~\ref{fig:ablation_heatmap} also demonstrate a degradation in performance as the number of features increases, aligning with the findings in Section~\ref{sec:exp_zero_shot}.
 Interestingly, TabPFN trained with 10 samples exhibits the opposite trend: its performance typically improves as the number of features grows.